stylianosnicoletti/dotnet-certificate-tool/README.md

 ## License

 Copyright © 2020, GSoft inc. This code is licensed under the Apache License, Version 2.0.
-You may obtain a copy of this license at [Github](https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.)
+You may obtain a copy of this license [here](https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE).